frontenddogma/css-optimization-basics/manuscript/production.md

 ### File Normalization

-Although it makes it more difficult to avoid declaration repetition (see “Using Declarations Just Once”), we can work with as many style sheet or preprocessor files as we want.
-However, in the end, for production, we should make sure to combine them into a single file to load.
-That’s important for more effective compression and even more so to reduce the number of HTTP requests. ([HTTP/2 alleviates](https://http2.github.io/faq/#what-are-the-key-differences-to-http1x) but at the moment I keep on advising to limit the number of requests.)
+We can work with as many style sheet or preprocessor files as we want, even though that makes it more difficult to avoid declaration repetition (see “Using Declarations Just Once”).
+However, for production, we should make sure we combine them into a single file to load.
+That’s important for more effective compression and, even more so, to reduce the number of HTTP requests. ([HTTP/2 alleviates](https://http2.github.io/faq/#what-are-the-key-differences-to-http1x) but at the moment I keep on advising to limit the number of requests.)

 The basic idea behind this is that HTTP request overhead makes for 500–700 bytes (according to Steve Souders and Kyle Simpson), costing “about 100&nbsp;ms” (Kyle Simpson).

 This data has led to the recommendation to inline files smaller than 1&nbsp;KB, but not bigger than 4&nbsp;KB (Guy Podjarny).

 We’ll assume that most sites that use several style sheets (to then be combined to a single one for production) work with files that are larger than 1&nbsp;KB.
-As such it’s useful to have these as individual files (and not inline), but for each style sheet we get rid of and merge we save roughly half a kilobyte and 10&nbsp;ms. This leads to the general recommendation to merge all styles into one file and link that from our documents.
+As such, it’s useful to have these as individual files (and not inline).
+For each style sheet we get rid of and merge, we save roughly half a kilobyte and 10&nbsp;ms. This leads to the general recommendation to merge all styles into one file and link that from our documents.

 Yet, there must be something else.
 What about small sites, and what about overall file size and caching?

 Small sites, particularly one-pagers with just a few rules, may be under the threshold.
-If the site is and will be a one-pager forever we have a stronger incentive to inline all code, both styles and scripts.
+If the site is and will be a one-pager forever, we have a stronger incentive to inline all code, both styles and scripts.
 But that also depends on the page itself and our ideas about true separation of concerns.
-If the page resources are so few and light that an extra CSS request is not noticeable, then it may well be fine to stick with a separate style sheet.
+If the page resources are so few and light that an extra CSS request is not noticeable, it may well be fine to stick with a separate style sheet.
 If we strongly believe in separation of concerns, we might just always go for that separation (and what may at first sound rigid then becomes consistent and simple).

 File size and caching are normally the issues of biggest concern.
 They’re linked with the following two questions: